bruncsak/ght-acme.sh/doc/token-script.md

 which can be used to update the response on the DNS server.

- * `action`: either add or delete, based when the script is called
+ * `action`: either "add" or "delete", based when the script is called
- * `domain`: the domain for which the DNS record should be added or deleted
+ * `domain`: the domain name for which the DNS record should be added or deleted
  * `challenge`: the value of the TXT type record for which the response is expected